 5. Broadchurch (BBC America)

 The Chris Chibnall–created British import Broadchurch (which will get a U.S. remake in 2014 as Gracepoint) is an emotionally wrenching murder mystery that plumbed the depths of human despair and heartache.
-Olivia Coleman and David Tennant star in this deeply layered and heartbreaking drama in which the narrative stakes keep piling up until the weight breaks more than one character.
+Olivia Colman and David Tennant star in this deeply layered and heartbreaking drama in which the narrative stakes keep piling up until the weight breaks more than one character.
 What follows is a searing portrait of loss and grief, guilt and innocence.
 Lives are destroyed, secrets dragged kicking and screaming into the light, and all number of painful truths are revealed as a seaside town becomes the focal point for national attention after an 11-year-old child is murdered.
 I dare you not to cry.

 4. The Returned (Sundance Channel)

 This beautifully crafted French undead drama has captured the imagination of audiences around the world.
 Created by Fabrice Gobert, The Returned, which will return for a second season, is a rare beast in an era of gory zombie dramas, offering a spellbinding narrative and some truly haunting visuals.
 Set in a small mountain village, the series — about the dead returning to the families they left behind — casts a dark ensnaring spell as it threads its story through your heart and soul.
 This is dazzling, edge-of-your-seat sort of stuff, true television magic that comes but once in a lifetime.
 I previously said that it will “haunt your dreams,” and it has in the best possible way: Eerie, mysterious, and heart-pounding, it latches onto your imagination and never lets go.

 3. Masters of Sex (Showtime)